 I’m sure you’re sure I’m exaggerating when I write, “The caper film is always fun.
 Always; even when done bad.”
-I’m not, but when it’s done good, it’s a can’t miss.
-Whether it’s criminals on a job (Robert Redford in the “Hot Rock” for example – click here for my review) or a talented amateur (Pierce Brosnan in the remake of “The Thomas Crown Affair” – click here for my review), a nicely done caper film is enjoyable.
-“Harlem Nights” with Eddie Murphy and Richard Pryor isn’t a classic caper movie, but since it has a caper at its heart I’ll put it in the genre.
-Besides, it’s an entertaining movie that is intelligent despite its profanity and a showcase of underrated actors’ talent.
+I’m not, since I enjoy just about all caper films.
+Whether it’s criminals on a job (Robert Redford in the “Hot Rock” for example – click here for my review) or a talented amateur (Pierce Brosnan in the remake of “The Thomas Crown Affair” – click here for my review), a nicely done caper film is nothing short of enjoyable.
+“Harlem Nights” with Eddie Murphy and Richard Pryor isn’t a classic caper movie in the definition of the genre, but since it has a caper at its heart I’ll make it one.
+Besides, “Harlem Nights” is an entertaining, underrated movie that is intelligent despite its profanity and offers a showcase of underrated actors’ talent.

 (1989; 116 minutes; rated R; directed by Eddie Murphy and starring Eddie Murphy, Richard Pryor and Redd Foxx)